-After business hours, you can find Kehinde writing her memoir and filming videos on all things Black girls and women from surviving interpersonal violence and her #YearOfReadingBlackWomen to pop culture and her latest round of retail therapy.
+After business hours, you can find Kehinde writing and recording her memoir Flashbacks and filming videos on all things Black girls and women from surviving interpersonal violence and her #YearOfReadingBlackWomen to pop culture and her latest round of retail therapy.
 Or her latest round of actual therapy.
 Rumor has it there’s also a novel in the works.

 Inspired by the works of Black feminist writers and theorists before her, Kehinde wants to bring awareness to, and encourage dialogue about, issues faced by Black girls and women.
 You can catch her posting selfies on Instagram or engaging with some pretty cool folks on Facebook.
 Books, tea and fuzzy socks are the way to her heart.

 TLDR: Kehinde Thurman is a grant writing beast, survivor and momma of three from the South Side of Chicago.
 She be writing love letters to Black girls and women.
 And thriving.

 Thurman E. (2014) From Tre Styles to Trayvon Martin.
 In: Evans-Winters V.E., Bethune M.C. (eds) (Re)Teaching Trayvon.
 Youth, Media, & Culture Series.
 SensePublishers, Rotterdam.